PyCQA/baron/docs/index.rst

 comments, formatting), a FST keeps everything and guarantees the operation :file:`fst_to_code(code_to_fst(source_code)) == source_code`.

-If you want to Understanding why this is important, read this: https://github.com/psycojoker/baron#why-is-this-important
+If you want to understand why this is important, read this: https://github.com/psycojoker/baron#why-is-this-important

 Installation